3rd annual Playhouse Project will raise money for Habitat for Humanity to address housing issues

 While the number of playhouses is smaller than last year, the social distancing restrictions have been removed.

-“Last year, we barricaded them off and left them barricaded because of COVID-19,” Summit Daily News Publish Meg Boyer said.
+“Last year, we barricaded them off and left them barricaded because of COVID-19,” Summit Daily News Publisher Meg Boyer said.
 “This year we’re excited to have them be open again to kids playing.
 People can vote on their favorite one, but what we’re really hoping for is people to bid to own them.”

 Voters will be entered to win a prize package from the town of Dillon.
 Past online auction winners include organizations such as Copper Mountain Resort, and the Family & Intercultural Resource Center was a beneficiary in 2019.
 Roughly $10,000 was raised in the auctions each previous year, and Boyer said they hope to surpass that if possible.